BlueBrain/nexus/docs/src/main/paradox/docs/delta/architecture.md

 ## Clustering

-One of the more important design goals for the system was to be able scale in order to support arbitrary increases in usage and data volume.
+One of the more important design goals for the system was to be able to scale in order to support arbitrary increases in usage and data volume.
 Nexus Delta can be configured to run as single node or in a cluster configuration where the load on the system is distributed to all members: